THE WHITE PAPER: SCIE¶

 To localize dissociation in (x,y,z) while limiting collateral effects, the reconstruction uses three vector roles:

-- Vector A (Energy carrier / “Anvil”)A broad-wave carrier providing the dominant energy flux into the region, potentially refracted or stabilized by atmospheric conditions (lens hypothesis).
+- Vector A (Energy carrier / “Anvil”)A broad-wave carrier providing the dominant energy flux into the region, supported by Erin-shaped atmospheric stabilization / propagation geometry.

 - Vector B (Modulator / “Shear”)A phase-modulating or interference component that shapes the node footprint in (x,y) (cross-hatch / bounded geometry requirement).